ponckumari/qatestmodule/metadata.md

    name: "Age Verification", /** from excel, en-us primary label **/
    description: "A bar owner wants to ensure that they are not serving alcoholic beverages to under age customer", /** from excel, en-us tooltip/help **/

-   deprecated?: boolean | string, /* default false */
+   deprecated?: false | string, /* default false */
-   hidden?: boolean, /* default false, if true, not ever actually displayed, just referenced*/ constraints?: Constraint[], /* additional constraints passed to compiler/renderer */
+   hidden?: false, /* default false, if true, not ever actually displayed, just referenced*/ constraints?: Constraint[], /* additional constraints passed to compiler/renderer */

    tags: Record<string, string>, // just for selecting which variant in model config pane
    capabilities: Capability[],
    defaultRules: NamedAdviceMap, // MVP = only 1, add a drop-down later

-   mainProcessRef: "mainTestProcess",  // for compiler only
+   mainProcessRef: mainTestProcess,  // for compiler only
    configFormRef: GoTestConfigurationInput,
    credentialFormRef: GoTestCredentialInputForm, // TODO for the UI (eventually), but also for the compiler
    inputFormRef: GoTestInformationInputForm,  // MVP+ to support field lifting